libgit2/libgit2/CONTRIBUTING.md

 MIT and BSD (3-clause) licenses are typically no problem.
 Apache 2.0 license typically doesn't work due to GPL incompatibility.

 If you are pulling in code from core Git, another project or code you've pulled from a forum / Stack Overflow then please flag this in your PR and also make sure you've given proper credit to the original author in the code snippet.

 ## Style Guide

-`libgit2` is written in [ANSI C](http://en.wikipedia.org/wiki/ANSI_C)
-(a.k.a.
-C89) with some specific conventions for function and type naming, code formatting, and testing.
+The public API of `libgit2` is [ANSI C](http://en.wikipedia.org/wiki/ANSI_C) (a.k.a.
+C89) compatible.
+Internally, `libgit2` is written using a portable subset of C99 - in order to compiler with GCC, Clang, MSVC, etc., we keep local variable declarations at the tops of blocks only and avoid `//` style comments.
+Additionally, `libgit2` follows some extra conventions for function and type naming, code formatting, and testing.

 We like to keep the source code consistent and easy to read.
 Maintaining this takes some discipline, but it's been more than worth it.
 Take a look